 What to do with your dead Ryobi batteries

 If you have Ryobi batteries that are dead beyond revival, dispose of them properly.
-If you have Ryobi tools, I assume you shop at Home Depot since that’s the only store that sells them.
-At every Home Depot, there are two bins near the front entrance.
+At most home improvement stores, there are two bins near the front entrance.
 One of those bins is for light bulbs.
 The other is for batteries.
 There are hazardous chemicals in batteries, but the chemicals are recyclable.
 Disposing of them this way keeps hazardous waste out of landfills and contributes to keeping battery prices lower in the future.

 If you’re adventurous, it’s possible to rebuild a battery pack.
 I hesitate to recommend it though.
 Battery cells can explode when you’re soldering them together.
-So unless you’re really good at soldering and know how to get a good solder joint with about one second of dwell time, you’re better off recycling your bad battery packs and buying better (or at least cheaper) packs in the future.
+So unless you’re really good at soldering, have very good soldering tools, and know how to get a good solder joint with about one second of dwell time, you’re better off recycling your bad battery packs and buying better (or at least cheaper) packs in the future.